xfiveco/generator-chisel/README.md

 ```

 Insert project name (you can use the default one based on the working directory name), author and select *WordPress with Front-end* project type.
 Select additional front-end features if you need them.

+*Note: To speedup installation process we recommend using [Yarn](https://yarnpkg.com/en/).
+Chisel will automatically detect it and run if possible.
+Otherwise it falls back to default NPM install*

 Setup your WordPress as follows: